syscoin/syscoin/doc/zmq.md

 Each PUB notification has a topic and body, where the header corresponds to the notification type.
-For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator) and the body is the transaction hash (32 bytes).
+For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator) and the body is the hexadecimal transaction hash (32 bytes).

 These options can also be provided in syscoin.conf.